sveltejs/svelte/documentation/docs/02-runes/02-$state.md

 ## State options

 Both `$state` and `$state.raw` can optionally accept a second argument.
-This argument allow you to specify an `onchange` function that will be called synchronously whenever the object change (for `$state` it will also be called for deep mutations).
+This allows you to specify an `onchange` function that will be called synchronously whenever the state value changes (for `$state` it will also be called for deep mutations).

 The `onchange` function is untracked so even if you assign within an `$effect` it will not cause unwanted dependencies.